ErenUfuktepe/Image-Organizer/README.md

 ## Technologies

-In this project, I used Java programming language and for the front-end I used Swing.
+In this project, I used Java programming language and for the front-end I used <b>Swing</b>.
 In the project design, I used the <b>Composite Desing Pattern</b>.
 The Composite pattern is a partitioning design pattern and describes a group of objects that are treated the same way as a single instance of the same type of object.
 The intent of a composite is to “compose” objects into tree structures to represent part-whole hierarchies.
 It allows you to have a tree structure and ask each node in the tree structure to perform a task.

 ## Example Execution